 While data science was important before the pandemic, its role in helping businesses become resilient to change and disruption will be highlighted even more as we emerge from this crisis, Van Loon said, pointing out that resiliency will become even more important than efficiency as companies move forward.

-For example, retail stores that were more dependent on brick-and-mortar sales before the pandemic had to make drastic changes if they hoped to survive.
-Some of them went out of business, but the ones that survived will be moving toward aggressive new business models to help them boost sales and better cater to online shoppers
+For example, retail stores more dependent on brick-and-mortar sales before the pandemic had to make drastic changes if they hoped to survive.
+Some went out of business, but the ones that survived will adopt aggressive new business models to help them boost sales and better cater to online shoppers.

-Van Loon expects a continuation of this trend away from in-person shopping, even after the pandemic has abated.
-Some ways to better enable online shopping are adoption of augmented reality (AR) or 3D technologies to reinvent online shopping models.
+Van Loon expects this trend away from in-person shopping to continue even after the pandemic has abated.
+Some ways to better enable online shopping are to adopt augmented reality (AR) or 3D technologies to reinvent online shopping models.

 “AR really helped [retailers] innovate by allowing customers to virtually ‘try on’ items or have an interactive experience before they buy, Van Loon said.
 “But they need data scientists to create the machine learning models” that will enable a rich and effective customer experience.